YoniSlutzky98/MAMBA-explain/README.md

 # MAMBA-explain
-A MAMBA explainability final project done in the deep learning and advanced topics course @ school of Electrical Engineering, TAU.
+A Mamba explainability final project done in the deep learning and advanced topics course @ school of Electrical Engineering, TAU.

 ## Installing Requirements